Your study programme

 Thinking Studio doubles as a source of inspiration and guidance for individual projects carried out by the students.
 It presents them with three long-term tasks that can be adapted to specific personal and professional contexts.

-• Intervention (task 2) happens in social context.
-The participants choose a specific problem caused or worsened by apparent limitations of thinking – and then try to understand it deeper, possibly helping develop way to go beyond the limitations.
+• Intervention (Portfolio task 2) happens in social context.
+The participants choose a specific problem caused or worsened by apparent limitations of thinking – and then try to understand it deeper, possibly helping to develop a way to go beyond the limitations.

-• Dialogue (task 3) is a creative writing exercise in which the students come to grips with various potential parts that their own minds consist of.
+• Dialogue (Portfolio task 3) is a creative writing exercise in which the students come to grips with various potential parts that their own minds consist of.

 Engaged Thinking